Red Ketchup: Casting

-In the English version of the series, Michael Kash assumes the role of Red Ketchup, while Benoît Brière brings the character to life in French.
-Brière, a prominent Quebec TV personality known for comedic roles, undergoes a complete vocal transformation to embody the character.
-During auditions, his voice was so convincingly altered that none of the production team recognized him.
-Peter Plywood, Red Ketchup's field partner, draws loose inspiration from Maxwell Smart in Get Smart.
-Peter Gotoh Plywood, born to a Canadian father and a Japanese mother, was raised in Canada.
-Kintaro Akiyama provides the voice for Plywood in English, while Gabriel Lessard takes on the French rendition.
+In the English version of the series, Michael Kash assumed the role of Red Ketchup, while Benoît Brière portrayed the character in French.
+Peter Plywood, Red Ketchup's field partner, was loosely inspired from Maxwell Smart in Get Smart.
+Kintaro Akiyama provided the voice for Plywood in English, while Gabriel Lessard performed it on French.
 France Castel, who voices Sally Ketchup in French, shares an identical voice with Jana Peck, the English performer of the character.
-Both actresses asserted during auditions that they embody the essence of Sally and were destined for the role, a sentiment evident in their performances.
-Sally, Red's sister, an ultra-feminist with a dry wit and colorful vocabulary, can be described as a blend of Janis Joplin and Julianne Moore's Maude character in The Big Lebowski.
-In the French version, writer-director Martin Villeneuve lends his voice to the character of Bill Bélisle, a journalist and Sally Ketchup's former lover.
+Sally, Red's sister, an ultra-feminist with a dry wit and colorful vocabulary, is described as a blend of Janis Joplin and Julianne Moore's Maude character in The Big Lebowski.
+In the French version, writer-director Martin Villeneuve lent his voice to the character of Bill Bélisle, a journalist and Sally Ketchup's former lover.
 Villeneuve, who previously starred as Imelda in The 12 Tasks of Imelda, auditioned for the role.
 In English, Bill Bélisle is portrayed by veteran voice actor John Stocker.
-Red Ketchup's arch-nemesis, Dr. K, combines elements of a Bond villain, a creepy old man, and the "Professor" from Futurama.
-Dr. K, whose full name is Otto Künt, is a malevolent scientist striking deals with international enemies to fund his dubious experiments.
+Red Ketchup's arch-nemesis, Dr. K, whose full name is Otto Künt, is a malevolent scientist who strikes deals with international enemies to fund his dubious experiments.
 Notably, he creates replicas of Red Ketchup to form a mini army and develops a formula to enlarge humans into killing giants.
 Above all, Dr. K seeks immortality.
 His deceased lover, Pandora, is replicated as a blow-up doll, and he genuinely believes she is alive, conversing with her as he would with his wife.
 Dr. K is voiced by Benedict Campbell in English and by Alain Zouvi in French.
-In the English edition, Nicole Bauman, also serving as Production Manager at Sphere Animation, provides the voice for the Russian Olga Dynamo, Red's female counterpart.
-In the French version, Quebec actress Émilie Bibeau lends her voice to Olga.
+In the English edition, Nicole Bauman, also serving as production manager at Sphere Animation, provided the voice for the Russian Olga Dynamo, Red's female counterpart.
+In the French version, Quebec actress Émilie Bibeau lent her voice to Olga.